dharmx/dharmx.github.io/content/posts/nvim-plugin-manager/index.md

 - Define a nice API for adding plugin specifications.
 - Allow downloading to `opt` to support Vim's default lazy loading mechanism.
-- Implement `update`, `download`, `config` and `load` functionalities.
-- Allow `config`, `after_download` and `after_update` callbacks.
+- Allow `PluginLoadPost`, `PluginInstallPost` and `PluginUpdatePost` auto-commands.
 - Store `installed`, `location`, `link`, `loaded`, `name`, and `username` metadata keys.

-Additionally, I will be implementing more advanced lazy handlers but, won't be adding them to the plugin code.
+Additionally, I will be implementing more advanced lazy handlers but won't be adding them to the plugin code.
-Instead, I will add an "extras" section and add code snippets with minimal descriptions there.
-Lastly, I will also attach a minimal nvim configuration file (init.lua) that utilizes Parson.
+Instead, I will add an "Extras" section and add code snippets with minimal descriptions there.
+Lastly, I will also attach a minimal nvim configuration file for a demonstration.

 {{< admonition info "Before we proceed." >}}
 This is a fairly advanced Neovim/Lua article.
 Therefore, moderate familiarity with the Lua programming language is required.
-Additionally, some familiarity with Neovim Lua API is highly preferred.
+Additionally, some familiarity with Neovim Lua API is preferred.
 I will also simplify what each Neovim API does along the way as best as I can.
 {{< /admonition >}}

 ## Metatables

-I will mainly be explaining how the `__add`, `__sub`, `__index`, `__call` and `__newindex` metatables work.
-Out
+I will mainly be explaining how the add, sub, index, call and newindex meta-methods work.
-of this the `__add` metatable will be the backbone of Parson so pay extra attention!
-Anyway, for starters, just know that metatables allow us to change the behaviour of a table.
+Out of this the "add" meta-method will be the backbone of this plugin manager so pay extra attention!

+Now, for starters, just know that metatables allow us to change the behaviour of a table.
 It does so by using specific events i.e. say you want to add two items `a + b` where `a` and `b` are tables.
 Whenever Lua tries to add two tables, it checks whether either of them has a metatable and whether that metatable has an `__add` field.
-If Lua finds this field, it calls the corresponding value (the so-called metamethod, which should be a function) to compute the sum.
+If Lua finds this field, it calls the corresponding value (the so-called meta-method, which should be a function) to compute the sum.
 If you have enough experience with metatables then you may skip to the [spec]({{< ref "#plugin-specification" >}}) section.

 ### <samp>__add</samp>